 The necessity of using powerful biocides for biofilm removal is illustrated in recent work, which demonstrated that it took four times as much Bromide to destroy bacteria in biofilm as it took to destroy bacteria in water flow.
 Accepta 8101 can reduce bacteria levels to single figures, and more particularly it is very effective against Legionella, which can exist in systems even when the TVC water condition is well within accepted standards.

 Its effectiveness against Legionella in both hot and cold systems will enable a building facility manager to provide safe water, even in systems which have difficulty in maintaining the 60°C level recommended.
 Dosing the system with Accepta 8101 can also prevent pipe corrosion caused by the co-existence of two quite different types of bacteria in the biofilm.
 The upper layers of bio-film are populated by aerobic bacteria and the lower layers (lacking in oxygen) by anaerobic bacteria.
 This co-existence creates corrosion potential between the oxidising and reducing bacteria, resulting in the removal of pipe metal by natural electrolysis.
 Bio-film develops faster in plastic pipes than in metal pipes, as the bio-film will find nutrients in the organic content of the pipe.

 Apart from its effectiveness in penetrating bio-film and killing the actual bacteria, solutions have extended residual levels of disinfection.
 It is also less reactive than other biocides such as Chlorine or Ozone, which stay in the water for a significantly shorter period of time.

-By using solutions of Accepta 8101, protective levels of biocide can be maintained in water systems for 14 days or more and so provide protection during "Shut downs".
+By using solutions of Huwa-San Hydrogen Peroxide, protective levels of biocide can be maintained in water systems for 14 days or more and so provide protection during “Shut downs”.
 The need to flush out systems or carry out Chlorinations prior to reopening can be eliminated.